Stretches in bed: You Can Easily Do When Stuck in Bed

 Now, even though legs have large and important blood vessels, they do not have major arteries, so let’s start by improving circulation to an area without important arteries.

 While resting on your back, lift one leg towards the sky while keeping the knee bent.
-Grab your calf with one hand and pull it toward you in order to stretch the hamstring.
+Grab your calf with one hand and pull it toward you to stretch the hamstring.
 Focus on slow, deep breaths while maintaining this position for a few seconds.
 Put the leg down and repeat with the other leg.

 Stretch 3: Seated Leg Folds